 Length: 103 minutes / 1.72 hours

-While his earliest work was in Television, Jim Carrey didn’t appear in many films before 1994.
+While his earliest work was in television, Jim Carrey didn’t appear in many films before 1994.
 Of note is a minor part in the final film of the Dirty Harry series, The Dead Pool (1988), which was by no means a comedy.
 But, in 1994, Carrey took the world by storm with three films cementing his status as a goofy comedian: Ace Ventura: Pet Detective, The Mask, and Dumb and Dumber.
 The following year, he would continue with a sequel Ace Ventura: When Nature Calls, as well as a marginally more serious role as The Riddler in Batman Forever.
-Subsequent years saw him in The Cable Guy (1996) and Liar Liar (1997) before he settled down a little bit to make The Truman Show (1998).
-While the role as Truman Burbank was a bit more subdued than his comedic roles, it revealed that Jim Carrey did have a little more substance than shouting and flailing.
+Subsequent years saw him in The Cable Guy (1996) and Liar Liar (1997) before he settled down a little to make The Truman Show (1998).
+While the role as Truman Burbank was a bit more subdued than his comedic roles, it revealed that Jim Carrey did have a slightly more substance than shouting and flailing.

 Eternal Sunshine of the Spotless Mind